Living the Third Way

 Growing in Love - The Third Way

-1) Scripture reading - The Seven Stories provides the scriptural structure.
-Every two months we focus on one of the “stories”.
-We let the biblical message of the revelation of the nonviolent God soak into us, staying open to the Spirit and letting it speak in our lives.
+1) Scripture reading - We let the biblical message of the revelation of the nonviolent God soak into us, staying open to the Spirit and letting it speak in our lives.

 2) Sharing Circle/Sheep Dip - In the Sharing Circle, we take time to listen to each other talking about our everyday lives and allowing for embodied spiritual growth and an acceptance of our true authentic and beloved self as God's creation.
 The Sheep Dip is what we call the time we reflect together on the Christian nonviolent response to social and political issues - what is the nonviolent Christian response?